 One way to think about it, is to imagine that “deniable” transactions take up roughly three times the size as regular txns (as they’d require, on average, two additional “dummy” txns).
 This triples the blockspace required, from about 500 bytes total (for one modern transaction)1 to 1500 bytes total on average.
 This is actually quite competitive – for reference, Monero’s brand new, state of the art, ultra-private bulletproof txns each require 1800 bytes2 in their absolute best-case scenario.
 So if we take that to be the industry standard, Deniability is still actually ~17% smaller.

 A further downside is that user’s funds are spread out over many more UTXOs than they would be otherwise.
-Thus, in order to spend the same transaction magnitudes, the user must be prepared to make larger txns down the road (larger than the txn that they would have if they had not used deniability).
+Thus, in order to spend the same magnitudes, the deniability-user must be prepared to make larger txns down the road.

 However, if we again compare the best-case 1,800-byte Monero txn to a worst-case “Deniability clean-up” txn, (one which has been split twice, and whose three outputs must unfortunately be recombined in a third txn) the total byte cost is still much lower.